The One-Person Unicorn Is Already Here

 Two years ago this would have required 15-20 engineers.
 Today it takes 1-5 people who know how to direct AI agents.

 And I'm not the only one.
 A single engineer built OpenClaw, an open source computer-use agent that exploded to 180,000+ GitHub stars.
 One person.
 It moved Cloudflare's stock price.
 It caused Mac Mini buying panics.
+Then OpenAI acquired the creator and announced they'd support the project going forward.

 This isn't a fluke.
 It's a pattern.